diffpy/diffpy.pdfmorph/README.rst

 PDFmorph is a Python software package designed to increase the insight researchers can obtain from measured atomic pair distribution functions (PDFs) in a model-independent way.
-The program was designed to help a researcher answer the question: Has my material undergone a phase transition between these two measurements?
+The program was designed to help a researcher answer the question: "Has my material undergone a phase transition between these two measurements?"

 One approach is to compare the two PDFs in a plot and view the difference curve underneath.
 However, significant signal can be seen in the